SilentNightx/VitaDockPlus/README.md

 The features below are still in testing and may not work properly.
 Support will not be provided for them.

 ## Nintendo Switch Video Output With SysDVR
 This feature allows you to connect a Switch that has SysDVR running in USB mode to get a video output.
-You must be in a game that supports SysDVR when you connect.
+You need SysDVR 5.3 specifically installed on your Switch and you must be in a game that supports SysDVR when you connect.
 Doesn't work on Pi 1 or Pi Zero 1.
 See https://github.com/exelix11/SysDVR for more information.

 ## Sharpscale Mode
 This feature allows you to display native 720p from a Vita using the Sharpscale plugin.
 You'll need Sharpscale installed on your Vita along with a 1280×720 resolution patch plugin for a game and you need Unlock Framebuffer Size turned on in the Sharpscale config.
 See https://forum.devchroma.nl/index.php?topic=112.0 for more information.